dioptra-io/georesolver/README.md

 ```bash
 poetry run python georesolver/evaluation/evaluation_all.py
 ```

-Otherwise, you can run each script separately.
-You will notice that some step of these evaluation scripts are skipped.
-It is because these scripts can also be used to run the measurement used for the evaluation. **WE DO NOT RECOMMEND** running them as these measurement put a significant load on RIPE Atlas plateform.
-Indeed, most of them perform *meshed measurements*, i.e. measurement from all vantage points to a set of targets, which is very costly.
+Alternatively, you can execute each script individually.
+You may notice that some steps within the evaluation scripts are intentionally skipped.
+This is because these scripts are also designed to run the measurements used during the evaluation phase. **WE STRONGLY DISCOURAGE** executing these measurements, as they impose a significant load on the RIPE Atlas platform.
+In particular, many of them perform *meshed measurements* — i.e., probes from all vantage points to a set of targets — which is resource-intensive and costly.

-Instead, in the following section, we propose you to run your own measurements using GeoResolver, as it is leightweight and operate with a fixed cost of 50 vantage points to geolocate each target IP address.
+Instead, in the following section, we guide you through running your own measurements using GeoResolver.
+This approach is lightweight and operates with a fixed cost, using 50 vantage points to geolocate each target IP address.

-**Description**
-- **figure_2_center_figure_5.py**:

 # 🗺️ Run your own experiments